1.1. Stress during certain brain development phases particularly harmful¶

 Endogenous benzodiazepines (anxiolytic)

-The authors conclude that maternal caregiving during infancy serves to “program” behavioral responses to stress in offspring by altering the development of neural systems that mediate anxiety.
+The authors conclude that maternal care during infancy serves to “program” behavioral responses to stress in the offspring by altering the development of the neural systems that mediate anxiety.

 1.3.2.12.
 FKBP5¶

 The glucocorticoid receptor (GR) is present in almost all cells and is a corticosteroid-dependent transcription factor.
-In the hormone-free state, it is present in the cell in complex with heat shock protein 90 and a number of other helper proteins, such as FKBP51, through which steroid signal transduction is influenced.
+In the hormone-free state, it is present in the cell in complex with heat shock protein 90 and a number of other helper proteins such as FKBP51, which influence steroid signal transduction.

-- Stress during the developmental phase of the HPA axis increases the activity of the FKBP5 gene through an epigenetic change (methylation).
+- Stress in the developmental phase of the HPA axis increases the activity of the FKBP5 gene through an epigenetic change (methylation).
 In adults, however, trauma does not cause methylation of this gene.
 FKBP5 is also thought to play a role in aggression.
-The epigenetically altered variant of FKBP5 causes a permanent deterioration of stress regulation in affected individuals.
+The epigenetically altered variant of FKBP5 causes a permanent deterioration in stress regulation in people with ADHD.

-- Carriers of the FKBP5 genotypes rs1360780 or rs3800373 have a significantly increased risk of depression if they have been exposed to traumatizing events, such as physical violence, sexual abuse or severe accidents.
-In the absence of such stressful events, the probability of depression is unchanged.
-In the presence of such stress, the HPA axis shutdown normally triggered by cortisol at the end of the stress response is impaired.
-As a result, the HPA axis is not shut down cleanly and remains permanently activated.
+- Carriers of the FKBP5 genotypes rs1360780 or rs3800373 have a significantly increased risk of depression if they have been exposed to traumatizing events, such as physical violence, sexual abuse or serious accidents.
+Without such stressful events, the probability of depression is unchanged.
+In the case of such stress, the shutdown of the HPA axis normally triggered by cortisol at the end of the stress response is impaired.
+As a result, the HPA axis is not shut down properly and remains permanently activated.

 This effect is a phenotypic description of ADHD-HI (with hyperactivity).